tk3369/Pretend.jl/README.md

 then it will be called.
 However, if a patch is not found or if the patch returns the `Fallback()` singleton object, the existing method body will be executed.

+The `apply` function sets up the "patch store" with the user-supplied patch functions before running the body.
+As it exits the current scope, the patch store is unwound to the previous state; hence, no more patch will be applied.
+This ensures a clean slate whenever patches are applied.

+Both `apply` and `spy` functions keep track of executions of mockable functions.
+The difference is that `apply` expects a set of patches while `spy` does not take any patch.

 ### Dealing with third-party methods

 Because the `@mockable` macro needs to be used at the function definition, it's a little tricky if you want to mock a third party function that you do not own.
 To overcome this issue, you may define a function in your own package and delegate the call to the third party function, and then